15 Simple Ideas to Transition from Summer to Fall Decor

 Fall is really a season that feels especially natural and organic and I try to bring that inside by following the cues of nature.

 (Well, for up north, at least.
-Our grass stays bright and green down here all year! 😂)
+Our grass stays bright and green down here all year, as long as the irrigation system is working correctly!)

 #4: Transition from summer to fall decor by changing your florals.

-I don’t use a lot of floral patterns in my home, but I do love having a simple vase of sunflowers, faux pear stems, or deep-toned mums sitting in my kitchen or dining room!
+I don’t use a lot of floral patterns in my home.
+However, I do love having a simple vase of sunflowers, faux pear stems, or white mums sitting on my kitchen island, dining table, or on a console table!

 If you’re looking for great faux florals for fall, I highly recommend these: